icopy-site/awesome/docs/awesome/awesome-go.md

 - [trubka](https://github.com/xitonix/trubka) - A CLI tool to manage and troubleshoot Apache Kafka clusters with the ability of generically publishing/consuming protocol buffer and plain text events to/from Kafka.
 - [uTask](https://github.com/ovh/utask) - Automation engine that models and executes business processes declared in yaml.
 - [Vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
+- [wait-for](https://github.com/dnnrly/wait-for) - Wait for something to happen (from the command line) before continuing.
+Easy orchestration of Docker services and other things.
 - [webhook](https://github.com/adnanh/webhook) - Tool which allows user to create HTTP endpoints (hooks) that execute commands on the server.
 - [Wide](https://wide.b3log.org/login) - Web-based IDE for Teams using Golang.
 - [winrm-cli](https://github.com/masterzen/winrm-cli) - Cli tool to remotely execute commands on Windows machines.